HitKeep vs Plausible: Self-Hosted and EU Cloud Analytics Alternative

 Can I migrate from Plausible to HitKeep?

-Section titled “Can I migrate from Plausible to HitKeep?”HitKeep does not import Plausible historical data directly.
-Run both in parallel for a few weeks.
-HitKeep’s goals, funnels, and ecommerce tracking cover similar territory, so you can validate coverage before switching.
+Section titled “Can I migrate from Plausible to HitKeep?”HitKeep can import Plausible historical aggregate data from Plausible’s export ZIP or recognized CSV headers.
+Follow the Plausible import guide, then run both in parallel while you validate HitKeep’s goals, funnels, and ecommerce tracking.

 Is HitKeep GDPR compliant?

-Section titled “Is HitKeep GDPR compliant?”HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosted or EU-hosted cloud, no third-party data transfers.
+Section titled “Is HitKeep GDPR compliant?”HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosting or EU-hosted cloud, and fewer third-party analytics transfers.
 Compliance depends on your deployment and legal analysis.
 Read the Compliance Overview.

 Does HitKeep work without cookies?